 4-H Sporting Dog Project Member Guide: This guide helps youth learn the sport of hunting with dogs.
 It provides "learn by doing" activities that teach basic sporting dog training methods, including basic obedience, training for the field, and training in the field.
 It also includes an overview of sporting dog training equipment.

 Level 1 Master Leader Trainings:

 Oregon has a need to supplement our pool of nationally trained Level 2 Instructors to facilitate statewide training.
-The upcoming training in Winton, California May 2-6, 2022 is as close in proximity and economical as it ever gets (previous training were held in Virginia, Maine, Colorado, Louisiana, Iowa).
-Training Registration is NOW OPEN.
-If you are interested in Participating in the Level 2 Training in Winton, CA, please contact Todd Williver, [email protected].
+The upcoming training is TBD.
+If you are interested in Participating in the Level 2 Training, please contact Todd Williver, [email protected].